I realize that my tone while writing this is aimed at children even though my niece and nephew are now adults.

 A couple old engines at a 'museum' along the way.

-We had some really nice room attendants the first couple days and they would setup Brownie on the bed while we ate dinner.
+We had some really nice room attendants the first couple days.
+They arranged Brownie on the bed while we ate dinner.

 Train Day 2